 50% discount?
 Nice!
 40% discount?
 I’ll take that too.

-You have to think of recession investments making you a good deal regardless of the deal you could have had.
+You have to think of investing during a recession as a good deal regardless of the deal you could have had.
 That’s the key to keeping your sanity.

 As a bonus, don’t freak out too much if the market rebounds a bit before you take action.
 So you got in after a 5% jump.
 Oh well.
 You still got a hefty discount.
 Good find!